Updated January 2019 Sally Crowe

 What are JLA Priority Setting Partnerships?

-Priority Setting Partnerships focus treatment uncertainties in a particular condition or healthcare issue.
-A treatment uncertainty is the effects of treatment which cannot currently be answered by a relevant, reliable up-to-date systematic review of existing research evidence.
+Priority Setting Partnerships focus on important questions for research in a particular condition or healthcare issue.
 Partnerships consist of individuals and organisations representing patients with the condition, their carers and the healthcare professionals who treat them.

 What do Priority Setting Partnerships do?

-They follow a prioritisation process that results in ten interventional (treatment) uncertainties for consideration by research funders.
+They follow a prioritisation process that results in ten priorities for research for consideration by research funders.
 There are five key stages:

-- Gathering treatment uncertainties directly from clinicians, patients, and carers, via groups/ organisations/alliances, using standard methods such as surveys
+q Gathering research questions directly from clinicians, patients, and carers, via groups/ organisations/alliances, using standard methods such as surveys, focus groups etc

-- Once a shortlist has been agreed, it goes forward for final priority setting.
+q Once a shortlist of research questions has been agreed, it goes forward for final priority setting.

-- Final phase: Priority setting workshop – all partner representatives are invited.
+q Final phase: Priority setting workshop – all partner representatives are invited.
 Workshop is modest in size - 30 people, and pre-workshop packs contain contextual information as well as the short list or research uncertainties to be prioritised.
 Nominal group technique is used (pre-workshop individual ranking followed by rounds of small group discussion and ranking, aggregating rank order as workshop progresses).
-Final plenary session agrees shared ‘top ten’ treatment uncertainties, and some discussion about the research response required e.g. primary research, updated systematic review etc
+Final plenary session agrees shared ‘top ten’, and some discussion about the research response required e.g. primary research, updated systematic review etc

 5. Reporting and refining

-- Funding organisations and allied groups, for example, Cochrane Collaboration, National Institute for Health Research Programmes, Relevant Charitable Foundations
+q Funding organisations and allied groups, for example, Cochrane Collaboration, National Institute for Health Research Programmes, relevant Charitable Foundations

 Where can I find out more?

-- Go to www.jla.nihr.ac.uk.
-For practical guidance on the JLA’s priority setting process, visit www.JLAguidebook.org.
-Or follow us on Twitter www.twitter.com/LindAlliance
+- For practical guidance on the JLA’s priority setting process